Create Self-Signed S/MIME Certificates

 Step 2: Create an OpenSSL Configuration File

 NOTE: This step may not be necessary depending on the particular OpenSSL distribution.
 In some OpenSSL distributions, the basic configuration file already includes the required extensions referenced below.
-In other distributions, a basic configuration file isn’t provided at all.
-If the default configuration file has the following extensions and you duplicate them in your own custom configuration file, then errors are thrown in Step 4 and Step 7.
-With the distribution I used (referenced above), there is a default configuration file containing the appropriate [req], [req_distinguished_name], and [v3_ca] sections.
+In other distributions, a basic configuration file is not provided at all.
+If the default configuration file has the following extensions and they are duplicated in a custom configuration file, errors are thrown in Step 4 and Step 7.
+With the distribution referenced in the opening note of this article, there is a default configuration file containing the appropriate [req], [req_distinguished_name], and [v3_ca] sections, so those sections are not needed in smime.cnf.
+However, smime.cnf is still used, specifically the [smime] section, to set the appropriate extensions in Step 7.
+If the same distribution is in use, the default configuration file may be found at c:\Program Files\Common Files\SSL\openssl.cnf.

 Now that OpenSSL is installed, a configuration file is needed.
 If openssl.exe is executed at this point without the configuration file in place, the message WARNING: can't open config file: /usr/local/ssl/openssl.cnf is displayed.